renukaImprove10X/cronexpressionparser/README.md

 I have followed TDD approach during the development of CronExpression Parser.
 I've followed **SOLID**, **TDD, DRY, interfaces** and good engineering practices.

 I've used Factory, Observer and Iterator design patterns to name a few.
+I have achieved a 80% **code coverage** overall and 100% **code coverage** in couple of classes.

 ****Sequence Diagram :****